 For many parents, seeing a teenage child act sad, depressed, or sluggish is a pretty common occurrence.
 However, it can be difficult to identify when behavior goes beyond simple sadness and into the realm of clinical depression.

 Depression is on the rise for 12-20 year olds.
-A recent study found that adolescents who experienced a major depressive episode in a 12 month period increased from 8.7% in 2005 to 11.3% in 2014.
-The study also found that despite a similar increase in self harm injuries, no significant increases in treatment were found.
-This indicates more adolescents are experiencing depression without getting the help they need.
+A recent study found that adolescents who experienced a clinical depression in a given year increased from 8.7% in 2005 to 11.3% in 2014.
+The study also found that, despite a similar increase in self harm injuries, no significant increases in treatment were found.
+This shows more adolescents are experiencing serious depression without getting the help they need.

 It’s important for parents to realize that clinical depression is not “just a phase” and that early recognition is a key component for getting a teen or young adult needed help.
-The following questions, adapted from the Diagnostic and Statistical Manual of Mental Disorders 5th edition, can help determine if it’s time to seek additional help or resources for your teen.
+The following questions, adapted from the DSM-5, can help determine if it’s time to seek additional resources for your teen.

 Does your teen:

 - Experience depressed moods most days?
-This could mean they report feeling sad or hopeless or observing that they are tearful or irritable.
+This could mean they report feeling sad or hopeless.
+It could also mean observing that they are tearful or irritable.